-The goal of the orthopaedic surgery residency at SIU is simple; we aim to train technically skilled, academically sound surgeons prepared to excel in either fellowship or practice.
+The goal of the orthopedic surgery residency at SIU is simple; we aim to train technically skilled, academically sound surgeons prepared to excel in either fellowship or practice.
 Accordingly, our graduates match at top programs across the country.
-Recently we have sent alumni to Harvard, the Mayo Clinic, Children’s Hospital of LA, University of Chicago, Allegheny General Hospital, Virginia Tech, Harborveiw Hospital etc… We also take pride in the fact that we often graduate residents directly into community practice as they feel more than capable of delivering orthopaedic care on graduation without further training.
+Recently we have sent alumni to Harvard, the Mayo Clinic, Children’s Hospital of LA, University of Chicago, Allegheny General Hospital, Virginia Tech, Harborveiw Hospital etc… We also take pride in the fact that we often graduate residents directly into community practice as they feel more than capable of delivering orthopedic care on graduation without further training.

 Our residency is designed around a mentorship/preceptorship model.
-From their first orthopaedic rotation as an intern, residents are paired with attending staff one on one.
+From their first orthopedic rotation as an intern, residents are paired with attending staff one on one.
 They attend all clinics, elective surgical cases and call cases together.
 This allows the resident to learn how to care for patients throughout the entire cycle of their care.
-They follow patients from initial clinic visit, through conservative or surgical care and follow up.
+They follow patients from initial clinic visit, through conservative or surgical care, and follow up.
 We feel this provides a more holistic and comprehensive education.
 Additionally, spending 2-3 months at a time with an attending allows residents and attendings to develop a mentor-mentee relationship which accelerates the rate at which residents acquire surgical skills.

 We pride ourselves not only on our excellent teaching faculty but on our resident to resident teaching.
 From a call perspective, training proceeds in a stepwise fashion.
 Interns take “buddy call” all year with a PGY4 resident.
 PGY2 & PGY3 residents take solo call.
 PGY4s are given the responsibility of training the interns.
 Finally, PGY5s provide backup to the junior resident call pool and cover daily on call surgical cases.
 Quality control is ensured with morning fracture rounds.
 The junior call team presents their cases, consults and reductions from the previous day and the senior residents and chiefs critique the management and provide teaching.